RaphaelKSLee/life-blog/content/index.md

 ---
 title: THE cringe content compendium
 ---
-dWelcome to my humble... some call it a hypertext digital garden, I uh, call it my shitter.
+Welcome to my humble... some call it a hypertext digital garden, I uh, call it my shitter.
 Bloody pompous academics, amirite?

 Ideally, I would have built something more fully functioned, but as usual, procrastination got to my ass.
 So here you go, something quick and dirty, rushed out for a certain anniversary.